-Major construction is wrapping up on US 101 near Sequim.
+Major construction is finished on US 101 near Sequim.
 Details below in 'What to expect' section.

 Project overview

-This project addresses multiple barriers to fish under US 101 between Sequim and Discovery Bay.
+This project addressed multiple barriers to fish under US 101 between Sequim and Gardiner.

 What to expect